 How do dermatologists treat hair loss?

 Just as there are many causes, there are many treatments for hair loss.
-Dermatologists recommend treating hair loss early.
-Early means before you lose a lot of hair.
-Hair loss is harder to treat when a person has a lot of hair loss.
+Dermatologists recommend treating hair loss early, before you lose a lot of hair.
+Hair loss is harder to treat when a person has already lost an extreme amount of hair.

 One or more of the following treatments may be part of your treatment plan.